hopebradley/metsearch/README.md

 # Using the App

 When MetSearch loads, there is both a search bar and a drop down menu.
-Choose one OR the other; unfortunately, they don't work together.
 When a keyword is submitted or an option from the menu is chosen, a random artwork from an array of keyword or department related artwork objects will be displayed below.

 The first artwork you see upon loading the application is a random piece related to flowers-- this is an example keyword.